sivakumarazure18-wq/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 ## Summary

-In this lab, you have set up a hybrid identity solution by configuring on-premises Active Directory and synchronizing it with Microsoft Entra .
-You have successfully installed Active Directory Domain Services, created user accounts in the domain controller, configured directory synchronization using Microsoft Entra Connect, and verified the synchronization of identities in Microsoft Entra .
+In this lab, you have set up a hybrid identity solution by configuring on-premises Active Directory and synchronizing it with Microsoft Entra.
+You have successfully installed Active Directory Domain Services, created user accounts in the domain controller, configured directory synchronization using Microsoft Entra Connect, and verified the synchronization of identities in Microsoft Entra.
 This foundational setup enables seamless access to resources across both on-premises and cloud environments, providing a unified identity management experience.

 #### You have successfully completed the lab.
-Click on Next >> to procced with next exercise.
+Click on Next >> to proceed with the next lab.
    ![](../media/up4.png)